absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 For the broader view there's a nice introduction video to [branchless programming][3] by Fedor Pikus,
 an introduction video to [SIMD][4] by Guillaume Endignoux and a talk by Mike Acton on [data-oriented design][5].
+There's also a book available on data-oriented design and branchless programming, which is freely available from [the author's website][19].
 Data-oriented design has a big enough performance impact that the game engine Unity underwent years of development to introduce data-oriented design with [DOTS][17] (data-oriented tech stack).
 Intel also has a C compiler available called [ISPC][16] which generates a SIMD version of your code.